Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Numerical Experiments

 \subsection{Comparison of ADMM with State-of-the-art for ReLU}

-The purpose of this experiment is to compare the performance of the proposed ADMM algorithm with a state-of-the-art Coordinate Descent (CD) method from \cite{awari2024coordinate} for solving ReLU-NMD with the Frobenius norm objective.
+The purpose of this experiment is to compare the performance of the proposed ADMM algorithm with two baselines for solving ReLU-NMD with the Frobenius norm: (1)~the dedicated coordinate descent (CD) method from \cite{awari2024coordinate}, and (2)~the Adam optimizer~\cite{kingma2014adam} applied via PyTorch's automatic differentiation.
 CD is currently the only algorithm that directly addresses the original ReLU-NMD formulation, without reformulating it as a non-equivalent latent variable model.
-In contrast, several existing approaches rely on such reformulations; see \cite{saul2022nonlinear}, \cite{seraghiti2023accelerated}, and \cite{gillis2025extrapolated} for further discussion.
+In contrast, several existing approaches rely on such reformulations; see \cite{saul2022nonlinear}, \cite{seraghiti2023accelerated}, and \cite{gillis2025extrapolated}.
 Since the proposed ADMM method also operates directly on the original ReLU-NMD problem, it provides a natural and fair basis for comparison with CD.

-The experiments are conducted on the CBCL face dataset, which consists of 2429 grayscale facial images of size $19 \times 19$.
-The data matrix is nonnegative and sparse, making it particularly well suited for ReLU-based factorizations.
-We perform a rank-10 factorization of the dataset.
-Both algorithms are initialized using the same factor matrices $W$ and $H$ to ensure a fair comparison.
-The initial factors are sampled from a Gaussian distribution using the MATLAB function \texttt{randn} and subsequently scaled according to the magnitude of the entries of the data matrix $X$.
-Each algorithm is run for 100 iterations.
+Additionally, we include PyTorch/Adam as a representative generic first-order method to evaluate whether a problem-agnostic gradient-based approach can match the performance of structure-exploiting algorithms.
+The experiments are conducted on two datasets: (1)~the CBCL face dataset, which consists of 2429 grayscale facial images of size $19 \times 19$, and (2)~a subset of the MNIST handwritten digits dataset, containing 50 images per digit class (500 images total) of size $28 \times 28$.
+We perform a rank-10 factorization for CBCL and a rank-32 factorization for MNIST.
+All three algorithms are initialized with the same factor matrices $W$ and $H$, sampled from a Gaussian distribution and subsequently scaled according to the magnitude of the entries of the data matrix~$X$.
+To ensure a fair comparison, all methods are given the same time budget of 10 seconds per run.
+To account for sensitivity to initialization, we repeat each experiment over 10 independent random initializations and report the mean and standard deviation of the final relative reconstruction error.

-The evolution of the relative reconstruction error is reported as a function of both the iteration count and the elapsed computational time; the results are shown in Figure~\ref{fig:admmvscd}.

-Figure~\ref{fig:admmvscd} highlights clear differences in the convergence behavior of ADMM and CD for ReLU-NMD on the CBCL dataset.
-From the left plot, we observe that ADMM achieves a rapid decrease in the relative reconstruction error within the first few iterations and quickly stabilizes at a lower error level than CD.
-CD requires significantly more iterations to approach a comparable error value.
-The right plot further emphasizes this advantage in terms of computational efficiency.
-ADMM attains low reconstruction error within a substantially shorter runtime, whereas CD continues to decrease the error gradually over a much longer time horizon.